Skip to main content

 When your body becomes resistant to insulin, your pancreas compensates by producing more of it.
 This excess insulin can disrupt the delicate balance of other hormones in your body, particularly androgens (like testosterone) and luteinizing hormone (LH).
 The result is a cascade of effects that can manifest as irregular periods, acne, hirsutism (excess hair growth), and difficulties with ovulation.

-The metabolic consequences of are also significant.
+The metabolic consequences of insulin resistance are also significant.
 Over time, persistently high insulin levels can contribute to weight gain, particularly around the abdomen, and increase the risk of developing type 2 diabetes and cardiovascular issues.
 The experience of PCOS is unique to each individual, with a wide spectrum of symptoms and severity.
 Acknowledging this complexity is essential to finding a personalized and effective management strategy.

 The journey with PCOS begins with understanding its roots in hormonal and metabolic dysregulation.